fenago/gitlab-ci-ansible-course/md/lab14_ansible.md

-<span style="color:red;"> Below steps are optional as key has been created already and copied using "ssh-copy-id" utility.
-Make sure to complete all instructions if new key is created as old key will be overwritten.</span>

 2. To make the automation process seamless, we\'ll generate an SSH authentication key pair so that we don\'t have to type in a password every time we want to run a playbook.
 If you do not already have an